talgball/lbr/README.md

 when its power is toggled.

 * __Cameras__ - The navigation camera is a Raspberry Pi V2 camera module with an 8MP Sony image sensor.
-The video conferencing camera is Logitec C920 USB webcam.
+The video conferencing camera is Logitech C920 USB webcam.
 Various camera configurations have been explored over time, and it seems that the needs for navigation and video conferencing are sufficiently different that it is easier to have two cameras in the design.